Who's policing Facebook?

 Looking down the chain, one of the firms contracted by Facebook, Accenture, was also unable to offer diversity figures for its vast moderation workforce.

-One reason for that, the BBC understands, is that many of the moderation staff used by Accenture are themselves contracted from further outside agencies.
-A spokesperson for Accenture would not share any details about those agencies or their recruiting process.
+One reason for that, the BBC understands, is that many of the moderation staff used by Accenture (for moderation contracts for other companies) are themselves contracted from further outside agencies.

 Complicating things further, rules on data collection - and to what degree a company can log the ethnicity of its employees - varies in different parts of the world.